-The practice will remain open during the lockdown commencing on Tuesday 5th January 2021 with strict use of PPE and infection control measures.
+The practice is open with strict use of PPE and infection control measures.

 This decision has been made following guidance and information from Public Health England, the NHS, our regulator (General Osteopathic Council) and our professional association (Institute of Osteopathy) and is being constantly monitored.